erw004/cse15l-lab-reports/lab1.md

 ![Image](Capture1.PNG)
 ---
 This is `cd` with a directory as an argument.
-Here, `cd` changes the working directory to the argument, messages.
+Here, `cd` changes the working directory to the argument, `messages`.
 This is not an error.

 ![Image](Capture2.PNG)
 ---